ua-snap/cmip6-utils/regridding/README.md

 ### 4. Quality control on the regridded data

 Use the `qc.ipynb` notebook to verify that the regridded files appear correct and consistent.
+There is also a section in this notebook for symlinking the non-regridded files such that they are part of the regridded dataset.

 ### 5. Copy the regridded data off scratch space